Tests and diagnosisBy Mayo Clinic Staff

 Based on the results of your initial tests, your doctor may recommend further testing, including:

 - Sonohysterogram.
-This ultrasound scan is done after fluid is injected, through a tube, into your uterus by way of your vagina and cervix.
-This allows your doctor to look for problems in the lining of your uterus.
+During this test, a fluid is injected through a tube into your uterus by way of your vagina and cervix.
+Your doctor then uses ultrasound to look for problems in the lining of your uterus.

 - Hysteroscopy.
-A tiny tube with a light is inserted through your vagina and cervix into your uterus, which allows your doctor to see the inside of your uterus.
+This exam involves inserting a tiny camera through your vagina and cervix into your uterus, which allows your doctor to see the inside of your uterus.

 Doctors can be certain of a diagnosis of menorrhagia only after ruling out other menstrual disorders, medical conditions or medications as possible causes or aggravations of this condition.